cloudflare/cloudflare-docs-engine/src/content/examples/hot-link-protection.md

 ---
 order: 1000
 type: example
 summary: Block other websites from linking to your content.
+This is useful for protecting images.
 demo: https://hot-link-protection.workers-sites-examples.workers.dev
 tags:
-  - API
-  - JSON
+  - Security
-  - Originless
+  - JAMstack
 ---

 # Hot-link protection